 Laguna Wilcacocha, also known as Wilcacocha Lake, is one of the simplest hikes to do independently from Huaraz in Peru.
 Given its closeness to Huaraz, it makes for an easy half-day trip.
 When you consider the trek’s minimum and maximum elevation, Laguna Wilcacocha is a fantastic acclimatisation hike.
-We’re sure you’re visiting Huaraz with your sights set on Laguna 69, Huayhush or the Santa Cruz trek (guides coming soon).
-But, if you’re needing to acclimatise before these high-elevation treks, look no further than Laguna Wilcacocha.
+We’re sure you’re visiting Huaraz with your sights set on Laguna 69, Huayhush or the Santa Cruz trek.
+But, if you need to acclimatise before these high-elevation treks, look no further than Laguna Wilcacocha.

 In this trekking guide, we’ll cover all bases when it comes to Laguna Wilcacocha in Huaraz.
 We’ll provide a map with GPS directions, technical details about the trek and a trail description.
 Whilst we’re at it, we’ll talk about other things to do in Huaraz, including other great hikes to do in the area.